Metaxades: The Quarries of Metaxades

-The art of quarrying, rough carving, and processing stone was practiced until 2010 in two places: on-site at the quarry in the Gourounorema-Xerovouni Avdellas-Metaxades area and in stone carving and processing workshops on the outskirts of the quarry area.
+The art of quarrying, rough carving, and processing the local zeolitic tuff was practiced until 2010 in two places: on-site at the quarry in the Gourounorema-Xerovouni Avdellas-Metaxades area and in stone carving and processing workshops on the outskirts of the quarry area.
 The stone was transported from the quarry, previously by carts and now by small trucks.
 Close to the quarry, the workshop facilities, where Dimitrios Piperoudis, the last permanent stonemason of the quarry, worked until 2010, still exist.
 He processed the rock masses into cuboid stones.
 In the same facilities, stonemason Apostolos Merkezoudis, known by the nickname Agas, worked until 2006 and died in 2013.

 Additionally, George Kourbetoudis, a resident of Metaxades who experienced both the earlier phase of using stones as a young man with his father's traditional guild and the more advanced modern phase during which he carved stones and cladded dozens of buildings in the area, mentioned that traditionally, one or more people worked permanently in the quarry in summer and autumn, extracting and roughly processing the stone.
 These professionals were also called stonemasons, but their work differed from those working in construction.
 Today, due to lower demand for stone, extraction is not done by a permanent professional but by the local builder of the new generation of Metaxades who wants to procure material for his personal contract.

 The surviving installation is a makeshift structure with a wooden frame approximately 3x3 meters, covered with a reed mat on three sides, later replaced by nylon.
 The aim was to protect from the sun in summer and the rain in autumn, the seasons when intensive quarrying took place.
 Notably, next to the workshop facilities, covered piles of rocks in various processing stages are still preserved.
 Today, as building methods have changed, the stones are cut into smaller and thinner pieces as cladding material.